jacobkap/crimebythenumbers/docs/pdf-scraping.md

 #> [1] "1/07/16"
 ```

-Above is our code, now let's make the standard function skeleton without including any code just yet.
+Above is our code to scrape a specific PDF.
+Now let's make the standard function skeleton without including any code just yet.
 We can call the function "get_date_from_pdf" since that is a good description for what our function will do.
 We want to input a file name and get a date returned.
 So we will call our parameter in the () "file_name" and our return object "date".

 ```r